scala/docs.scala-lang/style/nested-blocks.md

       expression)

-Parentheses also serve to disable semicolon inference, and so allow the developer to start lines with operators, which many prefer:
+Parentheses also serve to disable semicolon inference, and so allow the developer to start lines with operators, which some prefer:

     (  someCondition
     || someOtherCondition